jstormes/AWSTools/README.md

-# AWSTools
+# CloudWatch
-PHP Wrappers to make AWS services easer in PHP
+A wrapper around AWS services to make the easier to use in PHP.